sigp/lighthouse/book/src/faq.md

 You could also check for the sync aggregate participation percentage on block explorers such as [beaconcha.in](https://beaconcha.in/).
 A low sync aggregate participation percentage (e.g., 60-70%) indicates that the block that you are assigned to attest to may be published late.
 As a result, your validator fails to correctly attest to the block.

-Another possible reason for missing the head vote is due to reorg.
-The reorg happens due to the block is published late, and the proposer at block `n+1` reorged blocks `n` from the canonical chain.
+Another possible reason for missing the head vote is due to a chain "reorg".
+A reorg can happen if the proposer publishes block `n` late, and the proposer of block `n+1` builds upon block `n-1` instead of `n`.
+This is called a "reorg".
 Due to the reorg, block `n` was never included in the chain.
-If you are assigned to attest at slot `n`, the head reward will be missed.
+If you are assigned to attest at slot `n`, it is possible you may still attest to block `n` despite most of the network recognizing the block as being late.
+In this case you will miss the head reward.

 ### <a name="vc-exit"></a> Can I submit a voluntary exit message without running a beacon node?